Old Vicarage, Grantchester

-The Old Vicarage in the Cambridgeshire village of Grantchester is a house associated with the poet Rupert Brooke, who lived nearby and in 1912 referenced it in an eponymous poem – The Old Vicarage, Grantchester.
+The Old Vicarage in the Cambridgeshire village of Grantchester is a house associated with the poet Rupert Brooke, who lived nearby and in 1912 referenced it in an eponymous poem – "The Old Vicarage, Grantchester".
+The house is next door to The Orchard tea garden, also part of the poem.
+A portrait statue of Brooke by Paul Day stands in the front garden.

-The Old Vicarage was built in around 1685 on the site of an earlier building, and passed from church ownership into private hands in 1820.
-It was bought in 1850 by Samuel Page Widnall (1825–1894), who extended it and established a printing business, the Widnall Press.
+The Old Vicarage was built in around 1685 on the site of an earlier building, a minute's walk from the Church of St Andrew and St Mary.
+It passed from church ownership into private hands in 1820, and was bought in 1850 by Samuel Page Widnall (1825–1894), who extended it and established a printing business, the Widnall Press.

-In 1910 it was owned by Henry and Florence Neeve, from whom Rupert Brooke rented a room, and later a large part of the house.
+In 1910 it was owned by Henry and Florence Neeve from whom Rupert Brooke rented a room and, later, a large part of the house.
 Brooke's mother bought the house in 1916 and gave it to his friend, the economist Dudley Ward.
-In December 1979, it was bought by the novelist and former politician Jeffrey Archer and his wife, scientist Mary Archer.
-It has been listed Grade II on the National Heritage List for England since August 1962.
+In December 1979, it was bought by the scientist Mary Archer, who had recently been appointed to a position at Cambridge University, and her husband Jeffrey Archer, then a politician and subsequently a novelist.
+The house has been listed Grade II on the National Heritage List for England since August 1962.

 The Guardian crossword setter John Galbraith Graham (Araucaria) set a clue often described as epitomising his clue-making: Poetical scene with surprisingly chaste Lord Archer vegetating (3, 3, 8, 12), the last four words forming the anagram THE OLD VICARAGE GRANTCHESTER.